mah0001/metadata-editor-docs-v2/intro_about.md

 Video Recordings: Speech-to-text algorithms allow the automatic transcription of video and audio recordings, making them discoverable and analyzable as structured data.
 The Metadata Editor supports a schema incorporating elements from Dublin Core and videoObject from Schema.org.
    - **Research Projects and Scripts**: Research projects and related scripts for data transformation, analysis, and visualization are essential for reproducibility and transparency.
 The Metadata Editor includes a dedicated schema for documenting research projects and scripts.

-## Acknowledgments

-The Metadata Editor application was developed by Mehmood Asghar (Senior Data Engineer, World Bank, lead developer) with Olivier Dupriez (Deputy Chief Statistician, World Bank, project manager).

-The application was in part inspired by the Nesstar Publisher software application (by the Norwegian Social Science Data Archive).

-The application benefited from feedback from many colleagues who reviewed and tested it, including Tefera Bekele, Cathrine Machingauta, Rochelle O'Hagan, and Matthew Welch.

-A team at Outsourcify Ltd (Thailand) supported the development of the user interface.